KlausC/ChannelBuffers.jl/README.md

     serializer(obj) # write serialized for of input object to output stream deserializer() # read input stream and reconstruct serialized object
 ```

-## Implementation

-The internal pipes are implemented by `ChannelIO <: IO` which uses `Channel` objects to transport data between tasks.
-The tasks are spawned on different threads, if multithreading is available (`JULIA_NUM_THREADS > 1`).
-Communication endpoints of the pipeline can be arbitrary `IO` objects or `AbstractString`s denoting file names.
-The files given as strings are appropriately opened and closed.

 ## API